BC-Softworks/Family-Forth/README.md

 # Family Forth Cross Compiler

-Family Forth STC Forth Cross Compiler targeting the NES, based on MVPForth for the Apple II.
+Family Forth STC Forth Cross Compiler targeting the Ricoh 2A03.

-Requires Maven and Java11+ to run the compiler. cc65 is required to assemble the compiler's output.
+Requires Maven and Java11+ to build the compiler.

+ca65 is required to assemble the compiler's output.

 ## Installation guide